-Additionally, it is an established matter of public law that the OEA no longer has jurisdiction over grievance appeals.34 Based on the above discussion, Employee has failed to proffer any credible evidence that would indicate that the RIF was improperly conducted and implemented.
-Employee's other ancillary arguments are best characterized as grievances and outside of the OEA's jurisdiction to adjudicate.
+Additionally, it is an established matter of public law that the OEA no longer has jurisdiction over grievance appeals.30 Based on the above discussion, Employee has failed to proffer any credible evidence that would indicate that the RIF was improperly conducted and implemented.
+With respect to the exercise of OEA's jurisdiction, Employee's has proffered other ancillary arguments, including but not limited to: that she was improperly placed at Sousa due to an "unjust excessing (sic) from the previous school year."31 I find that the preceding argument is best characterized as a grievance and is outside of the OEA's jurisdiction to adjudicate.
 That is not to say that Employee may not press her claims elsewhere, but rather that the OEA currently lacks the jurisdiction to hear Employee's other claims.